accidental-green/client-switcher/README.md

 3) Select an Ethereum Network?
 (Mainnet, Goerli, Sepolia)

 That's it!
-Just 3 simple answers and the script will delete the old client info (username, database, etc) and install the new client with the necessary usernames, directories, permissions, and service files.
+Just 3 simple answers and

 NOTE: This does NOT affect anything with validator keys or Concensus Client (Lighthouse, Prysm, Teku, Nimbus).